douglasgscofield/yoruba/README.md

 For paired-end reads with an aligned mate, the reference sequence of the aligned mate is mentioned in the BAM record for the read.
 By default, `yoruba forget` will keep descriptions of reference sequences mentioned for mates.
-With the `--no-mate` option, these references mentioned only for mates, and the reference sequence ID for the mate will be changed to `-1`, indicating a missing reference sequence description.
+With the `--no-mate` option, these references mentioned only for mates will be forgotten, and the reference sequence ID for the mate will be changed to `-1`, indicating a missing reference sequence description.

 | Option                                     | Description |